Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     -   \_artifacts Location Sas Token: *Leave blank*

-7. Enable the checkbox labeled **I agree to the terms and conditions stated above**, and click **Purchase**.
+7. Enable the checkbox labeled **I agree to the terms and conditions stated above**, and select **Purchase**.

 8. Wait for the deployment to complete.
 This might take about 30 minutes.

 ### Task 2: Prepare the Azure Virtual Network and Active Directory hosted on Azure VMs for deployment of SAP NetWeaver application and database tier VMs

 In this task, you will configure Azure Virtual Network and Active Directory hosted on Azure VMs to prepare for deployment of additional Azure VMs that will be hosting your SAP implementation.
-On the Azure management layer, this will include adding an extra subnet named **sapSubnet** with the IP address range **10.0.1.0/24** and assigning the DNS server representing the newly deployed domain controllers to the adVNET Virtual Network.
+On the Azure management layer, this will include adding an extra subnet named **sapSubnet** with the IP address range **10.0.1.0/24**, and assigning the DNS server representing the newly deployed domain controllers to the adVNET Virtual Network.
 From the DNS name resolution and Active Directory standpoint, you will perform the following steps:

 -   In the contoso.com DNS zone: